func-godot/func_godot_example_basic/README.md

-Example project that shows how you might use the FuncGodot entity definition system and build process to connect TrenchBroom to Godot.
+Example FuncGodot project that shows how you might design entities for use in the TrenchBroom to Godot pipeline.